Sabra Health Care REIT, Inc. research snapshot

 SBRA AI Stock Forecast Scenarios

-The SBRA AI stock forecast uses estimated forward FFO per share as the operating base rather than GAAP EPS, which understates REIT earning power due to depreciation.
-The audited three-year scenario model with FFO/share of $1.56 produced a bearish area near $14.0, a base area near $20.5, and a bullish area near $26.0.
+The SBRA AI stock forecast uses forward FFO per share as the operating base rather than GAAP EPS, which understates REIT earning power due to depreciation.
+Using the raised FY2026 guidance near $1.53 to $1.55 per share and a three-year scenario model with price to forward FFO multiples, the model produced a bearish area near $16.8, a base area near $23.4, and a bullish area near $27.3.
 These are scenario outputs, not promises.

 Bullish case

-More likely if FFO per share compounds near 6%, the senior housing pivot improves margins, occupancy trends strengthen, interest rates ease, operator credit stays healthy, and the market supports about 14x forward FFO.
+More likely if FFO per share compounds near 6%, the senior housing pivot improves margins, occupancy trends strengthen, interest rates ease, operator credit stays healthy, Q2 results and beyond beat the raised guidance, and the market supports about 14x to 15x forward FFO.

 Base case

-More likely if FFO per share grows around 3%, the portfolio mix shift continues gradually, occupancy stays stable, the dividend is maintained, and SBRA trades near 12x forward FFO.
+More likely if FFO per share grows around 3%, the portfolio mix shift continues gradually, occupancy stays stable, the dividend is maintained, and SBRA trades near 13x to 14x forward FFO.

 Bearish case

-More likely if interest rates stay high, operator distress causes rent shortfalls, Medicare or Medicaid reimbursement is cut, the dividend is reduced, or the multiple contracts toward 9x forward FFO.
+More likely if interest rates stay high, operator distress causes rent shortfalls, Medicare or Medicaid reimbursement is cut, the dividend is reduced, Q2 results disappoint the raised expectations, or the multiple contracts toward 11x forward FFO.

 SBRA AI technical analysis